nicolasessisbreton/fython/docs/language_reference/callback.rst

 The trick is to pass the address of the callback.
 This address is a simple integer, so, in fython, we cast it to a function pointer.

+On the Python side, the work of getting the address of the callback is handle by a decorator.
+On the Fython side, two lines of code and the callback signature suffices.

 The code below shows how to transfer integer, real and arrays of these two.

 The Fython code goes as follows.